Reachability and recurrence in a modular generalization of annihilating random walks (and lights-out games) on hypergraphs: Proof of the Main Theorem

-\begin{observation} If $w_{1},w_{2}$ are nonzero states differing only on hyperedge $e$ such that $w_{2}$ is reachable from $w_{1}$ via moves of edge $e$ only, then $w_{1}$ is reachable in this way from $w_{2}$ as well.
-That is, we can ``undo'' a sequence of moves on a given edge as long as the initial and the final states are nonzero. \end{observation} \begin{proof} We can simply reason in the hypergraph $G_{2}$ containing edge $e$ only.
+Further assume that $w_{2}$ is reachable from $w_{1}$ via moves of edge $e$ only.
+Then $w_{1}$ is reachable in this way from $w_{2}$ as well.
+That is, we can ``undo'' a sequence of moves on a given edge as long as the initial and the final states are both nonzero and different from $(-1;-1;\ldots;-1)$. \end{lemma} \begin{proof} We can simply reason in the hypergraph $G_{2}$ containing edge $e$ only.
 Since $w_{2}$ is reachable from $w_{1}$, system $H(w_{1},w_{2},G_{2})$ has a solution $u$.
-It is easy to see that $-u$ is a solution to $H(w_{2},w_{1},G_{2})$ and we apply the result proved in Case 1. \end{proof}
+It is easy to see that $-u$ is a solution to $H(w_{2},w_{1},G_{2})$ and we apply the result proved in Subcase 1.1. \end{proof}

-We can generalize the preceding observation to the case when the hypergraph does not consist of a single edge anymore:
+We next generalize the preceding lemma to the case when the hypergraph does not consist of a single edge anymore.
+To do so we need the following: